JujuAdams/Bulb/docs/22.0/README.md

 **What versions of GameMaker does Bulb support?**

-Bulb primarily supports GameMaker 2024.6 and in theory supports every version of GameMaker.
+Bulb primarily supports GameMaker 2024.6 and in theory supports every version of GameMaker thereafter.
 Bulb is also compatible with GameMaker LTS 2022 though HDR rendering is unavailable in that particular version of GameMaker.

 &nbsp;